seed-rs/seed-rs.org/crate/guides/0.8.0/event_handlers.md

 <summary>What is <code>web_sys</code>?</summary>

 [web_sys](https://rustwasm.github.io/wasm-bindgen/api/web_sys/) crate is basically a Rust interface for Web APIs.
 You'll see it in many examples and docs.
 It's automatically imported from `seed`.
 However the Seed's one doesn't cover all Web APIs - when the compiler can't find a method, but you are sure `web_sys` supports it, you'll have to enable corresponding `web_sys`'s features - see [Cargo.toml](https://github.com/seed-rs/seed/blob/a240eab1c69b21f9dbe07134f821546bdfbfb616/examples/user_media/Cargo.toml#L14-L21) in `user_media` example.
-You'll find required features in `web_sys` docs - e.g. [HtmlMediaElement](https://rustwasm.github.io/wasm-bindgen/api/web_sys/struct.HtmlMediaElement.html).
+You'll find the required features in `web_sys` docs - e.g. [HtmlMediaElement](https://rustwasm.github.io/wasm-bindgen/api/web_sys/struct.HtmlMediaElement.html).

 </details>